The Vocal Mixing Chain Explained

 Stage 3: de-essing

 Compression and presence boosts often push “s” and “t” sounds forward, making them harsh.
-A de-esser is a frequency-specific compressor that ducks only the sibilant range when it gets too strong.
+A de-esser is a frequency-specific compressor that ducks only the sibilant range when it gets too strong; if it is new to you, here is how to use a de-esser properly.
 It sits after compression because compression is part of what makes sibilance jump out in the first place.

 Stage 4: tone EQ